 Sebastian earned his Ph.D. in 2020 from Arizona State University in the United States with his thesis, "Enhanced Carrier Mobility in Hydrogenated and Amorphous Transparent Conducting Oxides."

-With his technical background in semiconductors for photovoltaic devices, he is linking academic vision with industry expertise to effectively position resources for energy transition challenges.
+With his technical background in semiconductors for photovoltaic devices, he links academic vision with industry expertise to effectively position resources for energy transition challenges.

 Durmaz, Z., Husein, S. , & Saive, R. (2021).
 Thin silicon interference solar cells for targeted or broadband wavelength absorption enhancement.
 Optics express, 29(3), 4324-4337. https://doi.org/10.1364/OE.413294